Usage

 icy for the given application type is defined.

-When a VLAN is specified with vlan tells which 802.1q VLAN ID
+A VLAN specified with vlan tells which 802.1q VLAN ID has to

-has to be advertised for the network policy.
-A valid value is
+be advertised for the network policy.
+A valid value is between

-between 1 and 4094. tagged tells the VLAN should be tagged
+1 and 4094. tagged tells that the VLAN should be tagged for

-Layer 2 Priority, also known as Class of Service (CoS), to be
+2 Priority, also known as Class of Service (CoS), to be used

-used for the specified application type.
-This field is usu-
+for the specified application type.
+This field is usually ig-

-may use different labels.
-Only the numeric values should be
+ferent labels.
+Only the numeric values should be relied upon.

 1 background